Neuro-Techno-Philosophy

 Recent developments linked to Neuro-Techno-Philosophy and Transdisciplinary Philosophy

-The Royal Institute of Philosophy is launching The Nayef Al-Rodhan International Prize in Transdisciplinary Philosophy, which will reward the most original philosophical research that transcends academic disciplines.
-The annual prize is the first of its kind in the United Kingdom.
+In 2023, the Royal Institute of Philosophy launched The Nayef Al-Rodhan International Prize in Transdisciplinary Philosophy, which rewards the most original philosophical research transcending academic disciplines.
+The annual prize is the first of its kind in the United Kingdom and has attracted submissions from around the world.
 For more information on the Prize click here.